spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gm-wm/gm-wm-segmentation/applying-the-gm-segmentation-algorithm.rst

 :Input arguments:
    - ``-i`` : Destination image the template will be warped to.
-   - ``-c``: While this argument is used for other SCT tools, in this case, only T2* data can be used with ``sct_deepseg_gm``, so there is no need to specify the contrast of the image via an argument.
    - ``-qc`` : Directory for Quality Control reporting.
 QC reports allow us to evaluate the results slice-by-slice.

 :Output: